 Copy trading is a way to copy what other traders do so you can make the same investments.
 You decide how much money you want to use and then the trades of the other trader will be automatically copied in real time.
 If you simply don't have the time, then read this Etoro copy trading review and find out if it might be for you!

 Etoro's copy trading platform can assist many individual investors whilst they learn the ropes & until they find the time to commit to investing by themselves.
 It may even be something worth considering for you.
 But do read the rest of this review before deciding if you are game.

 More importantly, they list the amount of Etoro investors that are following the instrument, how many comparatively hold it & if they are bullish or bearish.
 Quick facts that might help you decide to follow, or go against the market.
-Moving on to the individual input, Etoro also provides comments posted by investors in many languages.
+Below is such an example visualized:

 Social trading alone enhances the platform, but the true value lies in the Etoro copy trading feature.
-You can decide to copy a trader based on their past performance, overlap in investing approach and your financial/ethical goals.
+You can decide to copy a trader based on their past performance, overlap in investing approach, and financial/ethical goals.

 It made it easy to review anyone's current and past portfolio & performance online.
 Again, also available without a login.
 Once you found a compatible trader, you hit copy, set your investing amount & the platform scales your portfolio to that of the trader.

-It's time to look at the more advanced features and possibilities, for those who wish to tailor their control beyond the one click of a button simplicity.
-Below stop-loss default, copy timelines, copied traders & traditional investing is covered.
+It's time to look at the more advanced features and possibilities, for those who wish to tailor their control beyond the one click-of-a-button simplicity.
+Below stop-loss default, copy timelines, copied traders & traditional investing are covered.

 Any broker and trading platform offer some form of stop-loss functionality.
 After all, most people prefer to limit their losses & see unlimited gains.
 However, on the Etoro copy trading platform, the default is set to 40%.
 Meaning your individual investment positions can drop 40% before they are sold.